valancej/documentation/_pro/builds-and-configuration/image-registries.md

 **Note** that permissions can be set per robot account, so if you are seeing authentication failures you should check that the individual robot account being used is configured with appropriate access.

-Next, you will need to  download the `.dockercfg` file for this accoun  by heading over to the _Robots Account_ tab in your settings.
+Next, you will need to  download the `.dockercfg` file for this account  by heading over to the _Robots Account_ tab in your settings.
 From there, either credit a new robot account or click on an existing robot account.
 In the pop-up window, the _Docker Configuration_ tab will have an option to download an `auth.json` file.

 Once you have encrypted this auth.json file using the encrypted dockercfg method, you will want to configure your [codeship-services.yml]({{ site.baseurl }}{% link _pro/builds-and-configuration/services.md %}):